Home

 The bottom line is guitar strings wear out.
 Some sooner, some later but they still wear out.

-Your job, after you've decided when to replace guitar strings - should you choose to take it - is to change those babies without putting out a eye in the process.
+Your job, after you've decided when to replace guitar strings - should you choose to take it - is to change those babies without putting out an eye in the process.

 Oh yea, it can be somewhat dangerous.
-I've drawn blood on more that one occasion.
+I've drawn blood on more than one occasion.

 So here's the warning: Wear protective goggles and use whatever you can think of not to puncture yourself.
 Maybe some gloves.
 I use pliers to pull strings out of tuning machines.

-Seriously, if you are changing string gauge (how fat they are) you will probably need to have the guitar setup anyway.
+Seriously, if you are changing string gauge (the diameter) you will probably need to have the guitar setup anyway.

 Why? because it changes the tension on the neck and the new string size will probably throw the intonation off also.